ThabisoM7/ThabisoM7/README.md

 # Software Engineering stack:

 I appreciate the understanding of systems and how different components are interconnected.
 I aspire to work in DevSecOps.
-Understanding the business logic with the technical expertise of computer security to integrate safer and efecient workflows.
+Understanding the business logic with the technical expertise of computer security to integrate safer and effecient workflows.

 ### Frontend
 <p>